MadhuraBelsare1/card-developer/docs/release-notes/dispute/dispute-sandbox.md

     ]
 }
 ```
-### Dispute submit questionnaire--withdrawal--non-fraud
+### Dispute submit questionnaire--Withdrawal--nonfraud
-Submits the questionnaire for a case item.
-Questionnaires belongs to Withdrawal- Non Fraud Flow.
+Submits a questionnaire for a case item.
+Questionnaires belongs in the Withdrawal-Nonfraud Flow.

 #### Request
 **HTTP METHOD:** POST